Cancer Prevention and Control Program

 Program Overview

-CPC appoints both full and associate members who address the cancer prevention-control needs of our catchment area through research focused on cancer risk factors and biomarkers, primary and secondary cancer prevention, and outcomes of cancer treatment and survivorship.
-Research in the catchment area is facilitated through community-based research sites, including the Ralph Lauren Center for Cancer Prevention and the community-based Office of Minority Health and Health Disparities located in Southeast Washington, DC.
-CPC is also leading the cancer center’s newly established Georgetown Lombardi Institute for Cancer and Aging and the development of the Office for Global Oncology and the Cancer Prevention Precision Control Institute.
+CPC appoints members who address the cancer prevention-control needs of our catchment area through research facilitated by and through clinical and community-based sites, including the Ralph Lauren Center for Cancer Prevention and the Office of Minority Health and Health Disparities located in Southeast Washington, DC.
+CPC also leads the cancer center’s newly-established Georgetown Lombardi Institute for Cancer and Aging, Office for Global Oncology, and the Cancer Prevention Precision Control Institute.

 Cross-cutting themes in CPC include investigations of genetic/genomic underpinnings of cancer risk and response (in collaboration with the Fisher Center) and cancer burdens and disparities.